league55/sipplauncher/docs/index.md

 # Introduction

-Automate your SIPp testsuite execution against a given Device Under Test.
+Automate your SIPp testing execution in your continuos integration pipeline.

 ## Commands